Purpose

 dynamic_partition_policy_option

 ENABLE = {true | false}: specifies whether to enable dynamic partition management.
-The values are as follows:true: default value, enables dynamic partition management.false: disables dynamic partition management.
+Valid values:true: the default value.
+Dynamic partition management is enabled.false: dynamic partition management is disabled.

-PRECREATE_TIME = {'-1' | '0' | 'n {hour | day | week | month | year}'}: the pre-creation time.
-Each time dynamic partition management is scheduled, partitions will be pre-created so that the upper bound of the largest partition > now() + precreate_time.
-The values are as follows:-1: default value, no partitions will be pre-created.0: only the current partition will be pre-created.n {hour | day | week | month | year}: partitions will be pre-created for the specified time span.
-For example,3 hourmeans pre-create partitions for the next 3 hours.
+PRECREATE_TIME = {'-1' | '0' | 'n {hour | day | week | month | year}'}: specifies the time for precreating partitions.
+When you schedule dynamic partition management, partitions are precreated so that the upper bound of the maximum partition is greater than the current time plus the precreate time.
+Valid values:-1: the default value.
+No partitions are precreated.0: only the current partition is precreated.n {hour | day | week | month | year}: partitions are precreated for the specified time span.
+For example,3 hourindicates that partitions are precreated for 3 hours.

 Note

-TIME_UNIT. - The boundary of the first pre-created partition is the smallest multiple of
+TIME_UNIT. - The boundary of the first precreated partition is the smallest multiple of

-EXPIRE_TIME = {'-1' | '0' | 'n {hour | day | week | month | year}'}: optional.
-Specifies the partition expiration time.
-Each time dynamic partition management is scheduled, all partitions with upper bound < now() - expire_time will be deleted as expired partitions.
-This value can be modified.
-The values are as follows:-1: default value, partitions never expire.0: all partitions prior to the current partition are considered expired.n {hour | day | week | month | year}: specifies the partition expiration time.
-For example,1 daymeans the partition expires after 1 day.
+EXPIRE_TIME = {'-1' | '0' | 'n {hour | day | week | month | year}'}: specifies the expiration time of a partition.
+When you schedule dynamic partition management, all partitions whose upper bounds are earlier than the current time minus the expiration time are deleted.
+Valid values:-1: the default value.
+Partitions do not expire.0: only the current partition is retained.
+All previous partitions are expired.n {hour | day | week | month | year}: the expiration time of a partition.
+For example,1 dayindicates that a partition expires after 1 day.

 Here is an example: